aciedo/.github/profile/README.md

 - [ ] Swift (Apple ecosystem) engineers
 - [ ] Kotlin (Android) engineers
-- [ ] Rust engineers
+- [x] Rust engineers
 - [ ] Hardware engineers

-Please note that we're not looking for any other roles at this time!
+Please note that we're not looking for any other roles apart from the marked ones above at this time!

 <sub>If you have experience working on Bitcoin, that's a massive plus!
 And **bitcoin-only**, we don't do "crypto" here.</sub>